rightsignature/rightsignature-api/README.md

 Setup
 -----
-After getting an API key from RightSignature, you can use the Secure Token or generate an Access Token with the OAuth key and secret using RightSignature::load_configuration.
+After getting an API key from RightSignature, you can use the Secure Token or generate an Access Token with the OAuth key and secret using RightSignature::Connection.new.
 Below are examples on how to use the gem as yourself.

 #####Using Token authentication
 ```
-RightSignature::load_configuration(:api_token => YOUR_TOKEN)
+@rs_connection = RightSignature::Connection.new(:api_token => YOUR_TOKEN)
 ```

 #####Using OAuth authentication
 ```
-RightSignature::load_configuration(
+@rs_connection = RightSignature::Connection.new(
   :consumer_key => "Consumer123",
   :consumer_secret => "Secret098",
   :access_token => "AccessToken098",